Kelvim Escobar: Los Angeles Angels of Anaheim

-2010–2013
+New York Mets

 On December 28, 2009, Escobar signed a 1-year contract with the New York Mets.
 This gave him a $1.25 million base salary, with up to $3 million total in incentives based on games pitched.
 Escobar tore his capsule in his right shoulder before he threw a pitch for the Mets, and did not appear in any major or minor league games for the franchise.

+Milwaukee Brewers

 On January 10, 2013, Escobar signed a minor league contract with the Milwaukee Brewers after a strong showing in the Venezuelan Winter League.
 Escobar was invited to Spring training, and was released on March 10, 2013, having made only one appearance in the Cactus League.
 Five days prior, he was diagnosed with a nerve impingement above his right hand that had not shown any improvement up to his release.

+Olmecas de Tabasco

+On March 21, 2013, Escobar signed with the Olmecas de Tabasco of the Mexican League.
+He was released on April 9.
+In 2 starts 5 innings he struggled immensely going 0-1 with a 7.20 ERA with more walks (6) than strikeouts (4).

 Pitching style

 Escobar threw a 93–95 mph four-seam fastball, a 90–92 mph two-seamer, and a deceptive 83–85 mph changeup.
 He had good command of a wide variety of other pitches, including a 79–83 mph curve, and the occasional 86–88 slider or 85–87 mph splitter.